What’s on in Somerset this summer 2026: guide for families

 East Somerset Railway, Shepton Mallet

-Climb on board and ride the steam train to Mendip Vale at East Somerset Railway.
-There’s also a play area for youngsters, miniature railway and plenty of space for your own picnic, plus The Station Café will also be open serving meals, cakes and drinks.
+Climb on board and ride the steam train to Mendip Vale at East Somerset Railway (29 to 31 August 2026).
+There’s a play area for youngsters, miniature railway and plenty of space for your own picnic, plus The Station Café will also be open serving meals, cakes and drinks.

 Gartell Light Railway, South Somerset